requiemofthesouls/pchkaty_web/README.md

-Just yet another blog on React, Golang and Postgres.
+Just yet another blog on Svelte, Golang and Postgres.